ctp-eos/ctp-eos/investors/CTP-EOS: The Operating System of Disclosure.md

 ---

 ## VIII.
-Cultural Impact: Tech as Truth Movement
+CTP Cultural Impact: Tech as Truth Movement

 CTP-EOS is more than a product.
 It’s a **technological embodiment of a global awakening.**